 If you’re thinking about adopting a puppy, there are a wide array of things to consider.
 Dogs can vary significantly from breed to breed, and not just in their looks.
 Their personalities, needs, and preferences all depend highly on what kind of dog they are.
-If a Vizsla has caught your eye, here are a few facts to help you make your decision:
+If a Vizsla has caught your eye, here are a few things to know about Vizsla puppies to help you make your decision:

 Vizsla puppies grow into a mid-sized dog, usually averaging 23 inches tall and about 60 pounds.
 They have short, sleek coats that are typically copper in color.
 Vizslas only require basic grooming to stay happy and clean.
 They have long ears, and are sveltely built.
 If they’re well cared for, Vizslas will have an average lifespan between 10 and 14 years.